Subway Rewards Facebook

 There are extremely many red flags with this fake Subway Rewards Facebook scam that it’s not even funny.
 First of all, no company manager would make this offer without saying his/her name.
 Secondly, there are tons of grammar mistakes and spelling errors.
 Writing “Subway” in small letters “gift card” with a dash would bring a huge fine to any “manager.”

 Third, the marketing team handled these kinds of social media promos at any major brand, so rest assured that the Subway Facebook scam is just there to get your personal information.
+It is similar to the Chick-fil-A scam or the Woolworths Survey Email.

 So, the question is: what happens if you click on the link?
 It is something that happens in many Facebook scams.
 There will a landing page asking you to “validate your entry.”
 What does that mean?
 By validating, it means you have to fill out a form with private data about yourself and a more survey questionnaire.
 By filling out this Subway Rewards Facebook survey, you just send affiliate marketing income to scammers, who get paid by commission for those who fill out these forms.